anwarrior/Assignments/README.md

 # Assignments
 Includes codes on various statistical problems

 1.)
-Viz Binomial to Normal - Visual representation of binomial approximation to normal  (Conditions : np > 5, nq >5 & number of observation tends to inf )
+Viz Binomial to Normal (In R-Software)- Visual representation of binomial approximation to normal  (Conditions : np > 5, nq >5 & number of observation tends to inf )

 2.)
-Viz Binomial to Poisson -  Visual representation of binomial approximation to Poisson,  (Condition: n--> inf & p-->0)
+Viz Binomial to Poisson (In R-Software) -  Visual representation of binomial approximation to Poisson,  (Condition: n--> inf & p-->0)

 3.)
 Predicting stock Price - Python code and approach on Stock Price prediction model using random walk concept
     Reference article :"From Tossing Coins to Predicting Stock Prices" by Abdulaziz Al Ghannami published by Medium